 Foreign ownership of internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
 The PRC government regulates internet access, the distribution of online information and the conduct of online commerce through strict business licensing requirements and other government regulations.
 We are a Cayman Islands company and our PRC subsidiary, Vipshop China, is a wholly foreign owned enterprise.
 As a wholly foreign owned enterprise, Vipshop China is restricted from holding the licenses that are necessary for our online operation in China.
-To comply with these restrictions, we conduct our operations partly through Vipshop Information, our consolidated affiliated entity in China.
-Vipshop Information operates our website and holds the licenses necessary to conduct our internet-related operations in China.
+To comply with these restrictions, we conduct our online operations principally through Vipshop Information, our consolidated affiliated entity in China.
+Vipshop Information operates our website and holds the licenses necessary to conduct our internet- related operations in China.

 See "Item 4.C.
-Information on the Company-Organizational Structure" for a diagram illustrating our corporate structure as of December 31, 2012.
+Information on the Company-Organizational Structure" for a diagram illustrating our corporate structure as of December 31, 2013.

-On March 23, 2012, our ADSs began trading on the New York Stock Exchange under the ticker symbol "VIPS."
+On March 23, 2012, our ADSs began trading on the NYSE under the ticker symbol "VIPS."
 We issued and sold a total of 11,176,470 ADSs, representing 22,352,940 ordinary shares, at an initial offering price of \$6.50 per ADS.

-On March 19, 2013, we completed a follow-on public offering of 7,200,000 ADSs by our company and certain of our selling shareholders, representing 14,400,000 ordinary shares, at a public offering price of US\$24.00 per ADS.
-Concurrently, the underwriters exercised in full the option to purchase an aggregate of 1,080,000 additional ADSs from certain selling shareholders at the public offering price of the follow-on offering.
+On March 13, 2013, we completed a follow-on public offering of 7,200,000 ADSs by our company and certain of our selling shareholders, or the 2013 offering, at a public offering price of US\$24.00 per ADS.
+Concurrently, the underwriters exercised in full the option to purchase an aggregate of 1,080,000 additional ADSs from certain selling shareholders at the public offering price of the 2013 offering.